Part 2 - Exploring OpenAI Agent SDK with Local Models (Ollama)

 Great! now lets create few other agents and see how they can communicate to each other.

-1️⃣ We create a credit_card_agent
+1️⃣ We create a credit_card_agent with its relevant handoff_description and instructions

-2️⃣ We then create a wire_transfer_agent
+2️⃣ We then create a wire_transfer_agent agent with its relevant handoff_description and instructions

-, we also provide access to get_wire_transfer_status
+3️⃣ For the wire_transfer_agent, we also provide access to get_wire_transfer_status tool,

-decorator.
+4️⃣ Which is, nothing but a functional call to return a dummy status, decorated with function_tool decorator.
 The function name and doc strings of the function is sufficient for the agent to select this tool if warranted.

-aka routing agent called Operator Agent and set the handoffs
+5️⃣ Finally, we create the main_agent aka routing agent called Operator Agent and set the handoffs to a list of allowed sub agents.

 Here is a graphical view of the orchestration we made so far: